 Wrap your cones loosely in aluminum foil and place them over your hot coals.
 It only takes a few minutes to melt your chocolate and marshmallows and warm your cone, which is what you’re after.
 If your heat source is really hot, be careful not to leave it on too long or you will burn the cone.

 NOTE: With kids participating, adults should handle the hot wrapped cones and the goodies inside will be very hot so care should be taken when taking the first bite.

 Preheat your oven or toaster oven to 450 degrees.
-Over a low flame, heat a small cast Iron skillet, melting 1/2 tablespoon of butter in the bottom and sides of the skillet.
+Meanwhile, over a low flame on your cooktop, heat a small cast Iron skillet, melting 1/2 tablespoon of butter in the bottom and sides of the skillet.
 When the butter is melted, turn off the heat.
-I used enough chocolate bars to cover the bottom of the skillet but you can use chocolate chips if you prefer.
-Top with mini marshmallows.
+I used enough mini chocolate bars to cover the bottom of the skillet but you can use chocolate chips if you prefer.
+Top the chocolate with an even layer of mini marshmallows.
 In the preheated oven, toast the dip for 5-6 minutes or until the marshmallows are toasted.
+The marshmallow toast quickly so be sure to watch your dip carefully.
 Serve right away, placing the skilled on a trivet.
 Dip pretzels, crackers, or graham crackers into the dip and enjoy!